Capabilities

 :config-id

 The :config-id capability indicates the current configuration ID of the running datastore.
 It can be used by clients to cache the running configuration.
 The config-id attribute returned in the <rpc-reply> message for a <get-config> operation.
 If this value matches the value in a <hello> message, then the client knows the current configuration is the same as the cached value.
-This capability can be enabled or disabled with the --with-config-id CLI parameter.

 :confirmed-commit